Feeds:

 For a few mornings now, I’ve been serenaded by the sweet sound of baby Robins…their masterful nest sits just outside my bedroom window, atop a sturdy old branch in the Magnolia tree…what a priceless gift to be given!
 This miraculous event has inspired me to re-read the one and only Walden by Henry David Thoreau…as I slowly savor his words, filled with infinite wisdom and unparalleled insights, I find myself sharing my new found discovery with him…a timeless companion if you will, elevating my experience with his ever-present eyes and ears…

-It is with his voice in the forefront of my mind that I’d like to share one of my favorite excerpts from Walden with you…it’s quite possibly the most profound description of spring cleaning and outdoor living I’ve ever come across!
+It is with his voice in the forefront of my mind that I’d like to share with you one of my favorite excerpts from Walden…it’s quite possibly the most profound description of spring cleaning and outdoor living I’ve ever come across!
 Wishing you a wonderful spring weekend!

 in the woods cezanne 1